ertdfgcvb/MovingType/README.txt

 -------------------------------------------------------------------------------
 Purpose

 This quite simple program permits to display image sequences associated to keystrokes.
-It's possible to build animated letters
+It permits – but is not limited to – building animated alphabets, hence the name.

 -------------------------------------------------------------------------------
 Examples